 Take the Kwun Tong line of the MTR and get off at Choi Hung.
 Make sure to take exit C3.
 Once you get out of the underground, you’ll see the big colourful building just behind you – the estate is right next to the station.
 Head to the left and after just a few steps you’ll see a sign on your left with a small map of the area saying Choi Hung Estate.
 Turn left and walk through a covered walkway to the back of the building.

-You’ll pass the Secondary School on your right and you’ll see a 2 storey car park infront of you on your left hand side.
-Go inside the car park and up the stairs.
+You’ll pass the Secondary School on your right and you’ll see a 2 storey car park infront of you on your left hand side (see picture above).
+Go inside the car park and up the stairs on the right hand side in this picture.
 Yes the basketball courts are on the roof of the car park – it is NOT on street level!
 I would suggest having a picture of the basketball courts on your phone just incase you struggle to find it, then you can show it to any local and they will point you in the right direction!
 Enjoy!

 Things to do nearby Choi Hung Basketball Courts: